 Huge by any standards, the 426 Hemi debuted on the racetrack in 1964 and offered in street trim in 1966.
 It was the third generation of Chrysler Hemi engines.
 The hemi-head design was not a new concept, it was previously seen as far back as the 1948 Jaguar XK-120.

 Read: Dodge Charger History

 For induction, the 426 street Hemi could be ordered with an aluminum dual-plane, dual-carb manifold and two Carter AFB four-barrel carburetors mounted in-line.
 With a solid-lifter camshaft, 425 horsepower was advertised, but actual output was closer to 500.
 Torque was listed at 490 lb/ft at 4000 rpm.

 5) Chevrolet Big Block (1965-1976)

 Known for creating awesome amounts of power and torque, the Chevrolet big-block was first offered in 1965 full-size models, Chevelles, and Corvettes.
-The hottest of the early big-blocks was the Z16, offered only with the SS396 Chevelle.
+The hottest of the early big-blocks was the Z16, offered only with the Chevelle SS396.
 This was a hydraulic-lifter version of the L78 396 Corvette engine.
 Power output from the single 4-bbl motor was purposely under-rated at 375 horsepower, but most enthusiasts agree it was nearer 450 horsepower.
 Compression ratio was 11:1.

 In 1970, the pinnacle year of the muscle car era, Chevrolet increased displacement of the 427 to 454 cubic-inches.
 Over the next six years, many versions of the 454 could be found in full size Chevys, Chevelles, El Caminos, Monte Carlos, Corvettes, and pickup trucks.

 The highest horsepower version of the 454 big-block was a 1970 Chevelle with the LS6 option.
 This solid lifter motor featured a four-bolt main block, forged steel crankshaft and connecting rods, and 11.25:1 compression pistons.
 Engine output was factory rated at 450 horsepower with 500 lb/ft of torque.
 Chevrolet produced about 4,500 LS6 Chevelles.

-So there you have it, the top five greatest muscle car engines of all time.
+So there you have it, in my humble opinion, the top five muscle car engines of all time.

 All of these engines are still in very high demand today, so much so that several of them, 50 years out of production, are currently being reproduced.
 We're talking a lot of horsepower and not at all fuel efficient, but that's what makes a muscle car a muscle car.